kiosion/toru/README.md

 ## Building 🔨

 - `npm i` to install all dependancies and dev tools
-- Create a .env file in the root directory, and provide a last.fm API key + secret
+- Create an .env file in the root directory, and provide a last.fm API key + secret
 - Then:
 	- `npm run dev` if building for development
-	- `rpm run build`, then `npm run serve` if building for production
+	- `rpm run build`, then `npm run serve` if building for production.
+JS files are stored in ./dist

 ## Contribute ✍️
 If you're knowledgeable with Node.js, Express.js, Typescript, or working on similar projects, feel free to contribute!